Haode-Sun/Sentiment-Analysis-of-Leeds-EV-Charging-Stations-Comments-Based-on-Zap-Map/README.md

 This project will be based on data from the Zap-Map platform, using Leeds as a scope, to analyse the sentiment of user reviews of electric vehicle charging stations.
 We will create word clouds of comments, counting the most frequent words in the comments; we then Calculate Polarity and Subjectivity on these comments to be used to determine whether a comment expresses a positive, negative or neutral view, which allows the user's attitude to be determined by quantifying the sentiment of the text.
 Finally, we used NRCLex to conduct a sentiment analysis of the main types of sentiment in the comments and to create a sentiment map to explore the spatial distribution of sentiment.

-## Results
-### 1.Word Cloud
-In positive comments, words like "good" and "fine" indicate satisfaction with charging, and "free" suggests finding unoccupied charging posts.
-Negative comments feature words such as "unable," "time," and "slow," highlighting issues with availability, long charging times, and slow speeds.
-Neutral terms like "reported" might indicate malfunctions in charging stations, while the meanings of "still" and "power" are unclear.
-According to a bar chart, out of 3,306 comments on Leeds EV charging stations, over 800 mention "charge," and more than 400 mention "working" and "charging."
-Words like "app," "charger," "car," and "good" appear 200-400 times, while "fine," "card," "still," "free," and others are less frequent.
-Negative words are not commonly seen in the top fifteen word clouds.
-### 2.Polarity and Subjectivity
-### 3.Emotional Type and Maping